A-Kasaaian/react-advance-jalaali-datepicker/README.md

-# Advance Date and Time Picker for jalaali (persian, shamsi) calender
+# Advance React Date and Time Picker for jalaali (persian, shamsi) calender

 It contains 3 types of jalaali (persian) date pickers, which are range (from, to) date and time pickerو range date picker, date picker and date and time picker.